ubient/laravel-pwned-passwords/README.md

 }
 ```

-You can also relax the rule, allowing passwords that have been pwned multiple times.
+It is also possible to relax the rule, allowing passwords that have been breached multiple times.
-In the example below, passwords that have been pwned between 0 and 4 times are allowed:
+In the following example, passwords that have been pwned between 0 and 4 times are allowed:

 ```php
 $request->validate([